williamdemeo/Czerny/README.md

 (The word length is the number of letters in the word, counting repetitions.
 For example, the word f(g(g(g(f(x))))) has length 5.)

-To search for counter-examples, the program looks in the free algebra for constant terms of shortest length and if it finds an example where the shortest length constant term is greater than (n-1)^2, this is a counter-example.
+To search for counterexamples, the program looks in the free algebra for constant terms of shortest length and if it finds an example where the shortest length constant term is greater than (n-1)^2, this is a counterexample.

 So far I have run the program for n=3 up to n=6 states and, as expected, found no violation of the Czerny conjecture.
 I am currently running it on larger